staticdeploy/staticdeploy/website/docs/guides-deploying-static-apps.md

 ## Pointing the DNS to StaticDeploy's static-server

-Now that we've deployed our static app, when the **staticdeploy** service receives requests for `my-static-app.com/`, it will respond with the appropriate file in the bundle we've deployed.
+Now that you've deployed your static app, when the **staticdeploy** service receives requests for `my-static-app.com/`, it will respond with the appropriate file in the bundle you've deployed.

-We need however to make requests for `my-static-app.com/` get to **staticdeploy**.
-For this, we can simply point the DNS of `my-static-app.com` to `staticdeploy.$MY_DOMAIN`.
+First though you need to make requests for `my-static-app.com/` get to the service, by pointing the DNS of `my-static-app.com` to it.

 ## Improving performances with a CDN